 My Employer Has Asked For A Protected Conversation, What Should I Do?

 If an employer and employee have decided to part ways, often one or the other will ask for a Protected Conversation.
-Read on for more information about Protected Conversations including what they are and how they can be used.
+At Lincs Law Employment Solicitors, we want to help and we set out useful information and guidance about Protected Conversations below (including what they are and how they can be used).
+However, if you would like to discuss your situation with a specialist, qualified, employment law solicitor, please call us on 01522 440512 for a free consultation .

 What is a Protected Conversation?